AndrusJakobson/wizardry-beans/README.md

 Frontend app was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+Loading the project for the first time, you might need to

+    $ npm install

 To run the app you need Node.js 8.12.0 and use the command:

     $ npm start

 # Working with STOMP client